Get the Right Landscaping Business Insurance

-Each of these services comes with their own different set of risks.
+Each of these services comes with its own different set of risks.
 This is why it so important to evaluate your landscaping services before receiving a quote.
-It is more cost-effective to only be quoted for the risks your business is involved with.
+It is more cost-effective to only be quoted your business needs.

 - General Liability Insurance: General liability insurance is typically the first type of insurance we suggest for any business.
-General liability will protect landscaping businesses in any instances of third party bodily injury, property damage, or lawsuit.
+General liability will protect lawn care professionals from liability for third-party bodily injury, property damage, or lawsuit.

 - Business Interruption Insurance: If your property or equipment is damaged and repair or replacement will be time-consuming, this coverage can help cover lost profits, employee payroll, taxes that are due, and even a temporary business space.

-- Business Owner’s Policy: A business Owner's Policy (BOP) typically bundles general liability insurance, commercial property insurance, and business interruption insurance.
-Bundling the policies can often save you money
+- Business Owner’s Policy: An insurance company typically offers a business Owner's Policy (BOP) to small businesses at a more affordable cost.
+Bundling general liability insurance, commercial property insurance, and business interruption insurance can often save you money.

 - Workers’ Compensation Insurance: Also known as workers’ comp, this is another valuable option for your landscaping business.
-Most states require workers’ comp insurance if you hire employees.
+Most states require workers’ compensation insurance if you hire an employee.
 This policy will cover your employees if they are injured on the job.
 This includes helping pay medical bills and lost wages.
 In many instances in exchange for this coverage employees agree not to sue you if they're injured on the job.

 - Professional Liability Insurance: Professional liability is also known as errors and omissions insurance.
-This policy protects landscaping businesses against negligence, civil suits, and professional mistakes.
+This liability policy protects small businesses against negligence, civil suits, and professional mistakes.
 This policy will cover legal fees too.

-- Commercial Auto Insurance: Does your landscaping business use a cargo van or truck to haul equipment?
-If you're using a vehicle for business purposes, it needs to be protected with commercial auto liability.
+- Commercial Auto Insurance: Does your small business use a cargo van or truck to haul equipment?
+If you're using a vehicle for business purposes, it needs to be protected with commercial auto insurance.